-The default labels represent the following:
+The default labels are meant to represent:

-• GROUP 1...8: The illuminated GROUP is the active settings group.
+- GROUP 1...8: The illuminated GROUP is the active settings group. - SYNCHROCHECK NO n IN-SYNCH: Voltages have satisfied the synchrocheck element.

 The relay is shipped with the default label for the LED panel 2.
 The LEDs, however, are not pre-programmed.
-To mach the pre-printed label, the LED settings must be entered by the user as shown in the USER-PROGRAMMABLE LEDs section of the SETTINGS chapter.
+To match the pre-printed label, the LED settings must be entered as shown in the USER-PROGRAMMABLE LEDs section of the SET-TINGS chapter.
 The LEDs are fully user-programmable.
 The default labels can be replaced by user-printed labels for both LED panels 2 and 3 as explained in the next section.